OakAndClay/plutus-pioneers-notes/week07/week07Notes.md

 * `Maybe` allows us to return nothing.
 Incicating that this function has the possibility of failing.
 If it succeeeds, it will return a tuple.
   * `(TxConstraints Void Void, State s)`.
     * `State s`, Includeing the new datum and value of the UTXO.
-    * `TxContraints` specifies additional constraints that the transition `i` that produces this new UTXO must satisfy.
+    * `TxContraints` specifies additional constraints on the transition `i` that produces this new UTXO must satisfy.